Spring 2026 Releases

 SAVING THE GREAT SWAMP: BATTLE TO DEFEAT THE JETPORT

-Saving The Great Swamp: Battle to Defeat the Jetport chronicles the events, people, and politics behind the 1959–1968 struggle to preserve a little-known rural area of New Jersey known as the Great Swamp after the Port of New York Authority announced plans to build a 10,000-acre jetport.
-What began as a grassroots movement in a local high school grew into one of the most defining environmental confrontations of its time that ultimately led to the creation of the Great Swamp National Wildlife Refuge.
+Saving The Great Swamp: Battle to Defeat the Jetport chronicles the events, people, and politics behind the 1959–1968 struggle to preserve a little-known rural area of New Jersey known as the Great Swamp after the Port of New York Authority announced plans to build a 10,000-acre jetport that would have obliterated entire towns, destroyed the aquifer and wildlife destroyed, and a threatened a way of life for thousands.

 RIVER OF GRASS